References

 Key Literature (Table 2.1)

 • Arkin (2008).
-Emergency overrides - events can temporarily override normal constraints reflecting prima facie duties
+Emergency overrides - an emergency can temporarily override normal constraints reflecting prima facie duties

 Additional References